storageos/storageos.github.io/_docs/platforms/docker/index.md

 # Docker

-StorageOS can install as a standalone [Docker](https://www.docker.com/) container, and be used to provide permanent storage for other containers.
+While not suitable for production deployments, it is possible to run StorageOS in a standalone [Docker](https://www.docker.com) container, and provide permanent storage for other containers.
+This can be useful for testing and experimentation with our product.